Let’s Take Learning Outdoors!

 The “Outdoor Classroom” is an educational approach that involves conducting learning activities outside, in nature, or an outdoor environment, rather than in a traditional classroom.

-In kindergarten at Haut-Lac School, we fully embrace this approach by using natural resources to to enrich the learning experience.
+In kindergarten at Haut-Lac School, we fully embrace this approach by using natural resources to enrich the learning experience.
 Children get to explore, observe, experiment and actively learn during outdoor lessons, whilst benefiting from the multiple physical, emotional and cognitive advantages of being in nature.

 Observing the world around them